Harding Tomb: Oversight

-The Harding Memorial Association transferred ownership of the Harding Memorial to the Ohio Historical Society (OHS) in the 1980s.
-OHS undertook a restoration in the mid-1980s and began to refer to the site as the Harding Tomb, a better description of its function.
+The Harding Memorial Association transferred ownership of the Harding Memorial to the Ohio History Connection (OHC) in March 1979, after passage of state legislation authorizing the takeover.
+OHS undertook a federally-funded, $538,000 restoration in 1988, and began to refer to the site as the Harding Tomb.

-Following a reorganization, the Ohio Historical Society transferred day-to-day management of the memorial, and the Harding Home, to Marion Technical College (MTC) from 2011–2019.
-This arrangement reduced OHS's administrative burden while allowing MTC to attend to the site.
-OHS retained ownership and co-ordinated with MTC on major site issues.
-However, OHS reclaimed day-to-day management in 2019 in conjunction with the new Harding Presidential Center that was being constructed in Marion.
+Following a reduction in state funding, the Ohio Historical Society transferred day-to-day management of the tomb and the nearby Harding Home to Marion Technical College (MTC) in April 2010.
+OHS paid MTC $105,000 a year to run the two sites, achieving a savings of about $60,000 annually.
+MTC agreed to spend $20,000 in 2010 to help run the site.
+OHC continues to co-ordinate with MTC on major site issues.

-The memorial is the last of the elaborate presidential tombs, a trend that began with the burial of President Abraham Lincoln in his tomb in Springfield, Illinois.
-Since President Calvin Coolidge, Harding's successor, presidents have chosen burial plot designs that are simpler or combined those with their library sites.
+The memorial is the last of the elaborate presidential tombs.
+This trend began with the burial of President Abraham Lincoln in his tomb in Springfield, Illinois.
+Since Harding, presidents have chosen burial plot designs that are simpler or combined those with their library sites.